 “Some studies have found that exercising in a fasted state can burn almost 20 percent more fat compared to exercising with fuel in the tank.”

-Early morning, un-fueled workouts are a common protocol among bodybuilders, especially in preparation for competition when they need to lean out as much as possible before they walk on stage.
+Un-fueled workouts are a common protocol among bodybuilders, especially in preparation for competition when they need to lean out as much as possible before they walk on stage.
 Some celebrities also turn to this technique to get ready for their close-up, whether that’s a photo shoot or red carpet event.

 Some studies have found that exercising in a fasted state can burn almost 20 percent more fat compared to exercising with fuel in the tank.
 Why?
 Once we eat, insulin (which regulates the breakdown of fat) increases in our body.
-And, according to some research, higher insulin levels have been shown to suppress fat metabolism by up to 22 percent.
+According to some research, higher insulin levels have been shown to suppress fat metabolism by up to 22 percent.

 However, research has demonstrated that fasted cardio does not increase fat burning over a 24-hour period.
-While your muscles adapt to using more fat when you exercise, you don’t actually lose more fat overall on the days that you exercise compared to days that you don’t.
+While your muscles adapt to using more fat when you exercise, you don’t actually lose more fat overall on the days that you exercise versus days that you don’t.
 Another study suggests that ingesting carbs before working out increases the post-exercise “afterburn” effect more than the fasted state.
 That means more calories burned throughout the day, not just during your sweat session.

-While more research is needed, if you’re curious about running on empty, be sure not to go it alone.
+If you’re curious about running on empty, be sure not to go it alone.
 Cardiello has employed the fasted cardio method with clients for a short period of time and within a controlled environment.
 He advises that fasted cardio “shouldn’t be used unless you are being looked after by a nutritionist, professional strength training coach and a medical professional.”
 For example, 50 Cent used fasted cardio to prepare for an album cover photo shoot.
 Cardiello closely monitored the rapper’s fitness and nutrition throughout this period to ensure that he was healthy and safe.

 Glycogen-Depleted Workouts: The New Face of Fasted Cardio